The Many Lives of Malcolm Furlow's "LGB

-My favorite train is my series of work train cars from USA Trains.
+My favorite train is my series of work train cars kitbashed from USA Trains equipment.
 These have been extensively modified - the long flatcars were shortened to take USA Trains truss rod underframes.
 This allows these cars to match the length of LGB equipment and negotiate the sharp curves without snagging scenery or looking silly.
 Lots of junk, dirt, tools, and supplies decorate each car.

-I'm also working on my rotary snowplow train - adding the snowplow tender, water car, extra coal car, and crew cars.
+My rotary snowplow train has been upgraded with the snowplow tender, water car, extra coal car, and crew cars.
 The plow itself has received a detailed boiler backhead and cab roof over the fireman's platform to make it look more like pictures of the real thing.
-A kitbashed steam shovel ditcher is a recent addition and a pile driver car is in progress.
-A pusher snowplow (kit-bashed from an AristoCraft plow) and ballast cars have also been added to the MOW roster.
+A kitbashed steam shovel ditcher is a recent addition and a pile driver car, a pusher snowplow (kit-bashed from an AristoCraft plow) and ballast cars have also been included in the MOW fleet.